What you need to know about applying for a death certificate

 Make sure that:

-• the documents are official and certified,
+• The documents are official and certified,

-• and they are up to date to avoid unnecessary delays in the application process.
+• And they are up to date to avoid unnecessary delays in the application process.

 Types of death certificates

-standard document
+Standard document

 A standard death certificate includes basic information such as the deceased's full name, date of death, and place of death.
 It is usually required for bureaucratic processes, for example to notify insurance companies or to update personnel documents.